Kian Leavy: Early career

-In July 2018, Leavy joined the youth academy of English second division side Reading from St Patrick's Athletic's academy after receiving interest from the youth academies of Manchester United and Celtic.
+A native of Ardee, County Louth, Leavy began playing with Drogheda Town at under-8s level, before moving on to Drogheda Boys, Shelbourne, St Francis, St Kevin's Boys and St Patrick's Athletic.
+In July 2018, he joined the youth academy of EFL Championship side Reading in July 2018 from St Patrick's Athletic's academy after receiving interest from the youth academies of Manchester United and Celtic.